 The way people use drugs affects the whole system.
 No matter how short or long these drugs are taken, expect that there would be direct drug effects such as health complications and indirect drug effects such as relationship changes.
 Moreover, aside from the frequency of use, the severity of the effects of drugs depends on the dose, administration, pre-existing health condition of the patient, and other factors that affect the development of addiction in the brain and cause other health problems.
 In 2019, around 275 million people globally are reported to be abusing illegal drugs, and 36.3% of these people are considered to be addicts.
 With these statistics, it is necessary to know what are the effects of drug addiction and abuse on the physical and mental health of an individual.

-In this article, information about drug addiction, short-term and long-term effects of drug abuse, the effects of drugs in the different systems of the body, and how to treat drug abuse and addiction in a proper and safe way will be provided.
+In this article, information about effects of drug addiction, short-term and long-term effects of abuse, the effects of drugs on different systems of the body, and how to treat drug abuse and addiction in a proper and safe way will be provided.